denizsari/cardiolive/docs/reports/MVP_COMPLETION_REPORT.md

 ## 🎉 PROJECT DELIVERY SUMMARY

-**The Cardiolive e-commerce platform has been successfully modernized and is now running as a fully functional MVP!**
+**The Kardiyolive e-commerce platform has been successfully modernized and is now running as a fully functional MVP!**

 ### ✅ What's Working:
 - Complete backend API with all e-commerce features